ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/android/_index.md

 {{< hint danger>}} UNFINISED {{< /hint >}}

 # Abstract
-`MVB` is a new architecture standing for `Model-View-Bridge`.
+`MVB` is my new architecture standing for `Model-View-Bridge`.
 It has only an Android implementation at present, but the pattern is applicable to every platform that supports Kotlin.
 The UI part uses the traditional `View` without `DataBinding`, and the Kt part abandons `ViewModel` and `outState`, resulting in much less code, looser coupling and clearer logic.

 Other points:
-- Compose is the most concise declarative UI framework, and also the most flexible in terms of custom views.
+- `Compose` is the most concise declarative UI framework, and also the most flexible in terms of custom views.
 However, its recombination mechanism inevitably reconstructs massive objects, resulting in its low upper performance limit.

 - Regarding `navigation parameters` for `Activity` / `Fragment`, I have a proposal on